 A dental hygienist was employed at the practice to provide cleaning and advice on oral hygiene and promoting good oral health.

-The practice had a selection of dental products for sale and a range of health promotion leaflets were displayed within the patient waiting area which provided advice and instructions to help patients maintain and improve their oral health.
+The practice had a range of health promotion leaflets, which were displayed within the patient waiting area and provided advice and instructions to help patients maintain and improve their oral health.